msh-shiplu/CerebralCortex-Data-Uploading-Process/README.md

 ### Assumptions:
 * Machine IP Address: 192.168.0.10
 * Data folder:  /home/user/data
+Update these two information according to your machine.

 ### Procedure
 1. Open terminal and go to your **CerebralCortex-DockerCompose** folder.
 Check whether every cerebralcortex service is running with the command `sudo docker-compose ps`.
 If the services are down, start them by the command `sudo docker-compose up -d`.